Styzex/Hyprland-dotfiles/README.md

 - `SUPER+F`: firefox

 # How to change the wallpaper
-- Got to '~/.config/hypr' and open the 'hyprpaper.conf'.
+- Got to `~/.config/hypr` and open the `hyprpaper.conf`.
-- Change the wallpaper directory in 'hyprpaper.conf' to your wallpaper directory.
+- Change the wallpaper directory in `hyprpaper.conf` to your wallpaper directory.

 ### Example of the hyprpaper.conf
 ```